Soprano-Science/Program/README.md

 - SciPy 1.17.0
 - SoundFile 0.13.1
 - Librosa 0.11.0
-- Praat-Parselmouth 0.4.7
+- Praat-Parselmouth 0.4.7 (embedded Praat 6.1.38)
 - Praat 6.4.27 (used for manual audio inspection and mono conversion)

 The package versions required for the acoustic-analysis scripts are also specified in `requirements.txt`.
 The ICC analysis has its own reproducibility environment documented in `ICC_Table4A/requirements_icc.txt`.

 ## Research use

-These scripts are transparent research implementations of methods described in the cited literature or analysis definitions.
-Some source publications do not report every internal software setting.
-Such implementation choices are documented in the relevant metric README and source-code comments.
+These scripts provide transparent and reproducible research implementations of the acoustic measures used in the revised manuscript.
+The implemented definitions, analysis intervals, parameter settings, and relevant methodological choices are documented in the corresponding metric-specific `README.md` files and source-code comments.

-The scripts are not clinical diagnostic software.
-Users should verify analysis intervals, recording conditions, sampling rates, and parameter settings before comparing results across recordings or studies.
+The acoustic measures are intended as descriptive measures of specific properties of the recorded signal.
+They should not be interpreted as direct measurements of physiological states, clinical diagnostic criteria, or independent criteria of pedagogical quality or vocal development.
+Users should verify analysis intervals, recording conditions, sampling rates, and parameter settings before comparing results across recordings, participants, or studies.

 ## Data and privacy